 – Tuberculosis and latent tuberculosis as monotherapy: according to protocol; latent tuberculosis in combination with daily rifampicin or weekly rifapentine: 3 months; latent tuberculosis in combination with daily rifapentine: 1 month

 – Do not administer to patients with severe hepatic impairment.

 – May cause:

-• peripheral neuropathy, especially in malnourished, alcoholic, diabetic, HIV-infected patients; pregnant and breast-feeding women; patients with renal impairment or chronic hepatic disease and patients receiving high doses of isoniazid;
+• peripheral neuropathy, especially in malnourished, alcoholic, diabetic, HIV-infected patients; pregnant and breast-feeding women and patients with renal impairment;

-• hepatic disorders (jaundice), especially in alcoholic patients, patients receiving rifampicin, patients > 35 years;
+• hepatotoxicity, especially in alcoholic patients or patients with chronic hepatic disease or receiving rifampicin, or over 35 years;

 – If signs of hepatotoxicity (e.g. jaundice) develop, isoniazid should be discontinued until symptoms resolve.

-– Administer with caution and closely monitor patients taking phenytoin, carbamazepine, benzodiazepines (risk of toxicity), warfarin (risk of bleeding), cycloserine (increased risk of peripheral neuropathy).
+– Administer with caution and closely monitor patients taking phenytoin, carbamazepine, benzodiazepines (risk of toxicity), warfarin (risk of bleeding).

-– Administer pyridoxine (vitamin B6) in patients at risk of peripheral neuropathy (child: 5 mg daily; adult: 10 mg daily).
+– Administer pyridoxine (vitamin B6) in patients at risk of peripheral neuropathy (child: 5 to 10 mg once daily; adult: 10 mg once daily).

-– For patients sensitive to first-line antituberculous treatment, isoniazid is given as part of a fixed dose combination (isoniazid+rifampicin+pyrazinamide+ethambutol or isoniazid+rifampicin+pyrazinamide or isoniazid+rifampicin).
+– For patients sensitive to first-line antituberculosis treatment, isoniazid is given as part of a fixed dose combination.

 – Storage: below 25 °C - -